fangsonghub/fangsonghub.github.io/teaching/w17_4585_icrypto/zresource.md

 ## Books

+### Applied crypto

+These tend to be less careful and precise about definitions and proofs, but they are excellent references for more examples of concrete cryptosystems used in practice.
+After this course, you should understand how to critically evaluate the merits or deficiencies of the cryptosystems described below (and any new cryptographic constructions you encounter).

+* [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/){:target="_blank"} by Alfred J. Menezes, Paul C. van Oorschot, and Scott A. Vanstone.
+* [Cryptography: Theory and Practice](http://cacr.uwaterloo.ca/~dstinson/CTAP.html){:target="_blank"} by Douglas R.  Stinson.
+* [Applied Cryptography](https://www.schneier.com/books/applied_cryptography/){:target="_blank"} by Bruce Schneier.

+### Math, algorithms, and complexity

+* [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms){:target="_blank"} by Thomas Cormen, Charles Leiserson, Ron Rivest, and Cliff Stein.
-- [A Computational Introduction to Number Theory and Algebra](http://shoup.net/ntb/){:target="_blank"} by Victor Shoup.
+* [A Computational Introduction to Number Theory and Algebra](http://shoup.net/ntb/){:target="_blank"} by Victor Shoup.
+* [Introduction to the Theory of Computation](http://www-math.mit.edu/~sipser/book.html){:target="_blank"} by Michael Sipser.

-- [Probability and Computing: Randomized Algorithms and Probabilistic Analysis](http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521835404){:target="_blank"}, by Michael Mitzenmacher & Eli Upfal.
+* [Probability and Computing: Randomized Algorithms and Probabilistic Analysis](http://www.cambridge.org/catalogue/catalogue.asp?isbn=9780521835404){:target="_blank"}, by Michael Mitzenmacher & Eli Upfal.

 ## Useful links